©UNICEF

 How will my donation help kids in Ukraine?

-Children in Ukraine are continuing to miss out on the basics.
-Support from Kiwis like you is how we’re able to keep providing essential services such as healthcare, clean water, mental health and psychosocial support, education, and nutrition.
+Children are continuing to miss out on the basics.
+Support from Kiwis like you is how we’re able to keep providing essential services such as healthcare, clean water, mental health and psychosocial support, warm clothing and blankets, education, and nutrition support.

-So far this year, we've been involved in65 humanitarian convoys to reach families and communities on the frontline.
 By working with partners on the ground we’re able to distribute supplies and provide services to ensure isolated and hard to reach children don’t get forgotten.
-Up to 334,000 people have benefitted, from supplies including hygiene and health supplies, safe drinking water and equipment to support water networks.

-Please donate now to support children and their families in Ukraine.
+To continue to fuel our efforts, please donate to support children and their families in Ukraine.

 How’s UNICEF been responding?